A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Results

 \subsection{Simulated Data}

 We first demonstrate the performance of our CARA design using simulated data.
-In this section, we simulate experimental subject data under the response model of independent $Y_i = \beta_1 x_{i,1} + \beta_2 x_{i,2} + \beta_3 x_{i,1}^2+ \beta_T w_i + \epsilonrv_i$ where the two covariates are drawn from an iid $\multnormnot{2}{\zerovec_3}{\bv{\Sigma}}$ distribution where $\bv{\Sigma}$ will be explained shortly and the error terms $\epsilonrv_i$'s are drawn from an iid $\normnot{0}{1}$ distribution.
-This model and error variance was chosen to both induce adequate separation over the power we measure in the different simulation settings.
-If the subjects are well-matched, then the power should be very high as over the many simulations, we compare two normal distributions with a small shift in mean each with variance of $1/n$; if the subjects are not well-matched, the power would be considerably lower.
+In this section, we simulate experimental subject data under the response model of independent $Y_i = \beta_1 x_{i,1} + \beta_2 x_{i,2} + \beta_3 x_{i,1}^2+ \beta_T w_i + \epsilonrv_i$ where the two covariates $x_{i,1}$ and $x_{i,2}$ are drawn from $\normnot{1}{1}$ distributions and the error terms $\epsilonrv_i$'s are drawn from an iid $\normnot{0}{1}$ distribution.
+This model and error variance were chosen to induce adequate separation over the power we measure in the different simulation settings.
+If the subjects are well-matched, then the power should be very high as over the many simulations, we compare two Gaussian response distributions with variance of $1/n$ differing only by a small shift in mean; if the subjects are not well-matched, the variance is much higher and thus power would be considerably lower.

 We have a number of simulation settings, the first being (A1: treatment effect) $\beta_T = 1$ and (A2: no treatment effect) $\beta_T = 0$ where the latter setting was simulated to assess whether the simulated tests are correctly sized.
 We next considered sample sizes of (N1: 50) and (N2: 100).
-We also varied the covariance structure (X1: uncorrelated) where $\bv{\Sigma}$ is the identity matrix and (X2: correlated) where the correlation between the two covariates is .75.
+We also varied the dependence of the two covariates (X1: uncorrelated) where the two covariates are independent and (X2: correlated) where the correlation between the two covariates is .75.
 The latter setting was simulated to assess designs under collinearity.
 The variable importance was also varied (B1: uniform), where all $\beta_j = 1$ and (B2: varied), where $\beta_1 = 6, \beta_2 = 1$ and $\beta_3 = 2$.
 The latter (B2) was simulated to assess a response model with covariates with different relative importance.